tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/开发指南/Python_intl_en.md

 You can view Python's official advice on Python 2 or Python 3 selection [here](https://wiki.python.org/moin/Python2orPython3).

 - The following libraries are supported in Python 3 cloud runtime:
->If you need to use a library that is not listed below, please install it locally and use it after packaging and uploading it.
+>If you need to use a library that is not listed below, please install it locally and use it after packaging and uploading it.For more information, please see [Dependency Installation](https://intl.cloud.tencent.com/document/product/583/34879#python-.E8.BF.90.E8.A1.8C.E6.97.B6)
 >

 | Library Name | Version |